traceless

 More about “Cradle to Cradle” (C2C):

 “Cradle to Cradle” (C2C) is an approach for a continuous and consistent circular economy.
-The principle, which can also be perceived as a philosophy or system, was designed at the end of the 1990s by the German chemist Michael Braungart and the US architect William McDonough.
+The principle, which can also be perceived as a philosophy or system, was developed at the end of the 1990s by the German chemist Michael Braungart and the US architect William McDonough.

 On the “Calls for Transfer” (C4T) funding programme